Raf5040/CheckersEngine/README.md

 Plays checkers against human user.
 By default the engine plays as the black pieces

 ## Features
-- Depth confiugred to take at most a minute or two on moves.
+- Depth configured to take at most a minute or two on moves.
 May vary depending on system
 - Outputs evaluation for the position after each move

 ## Usage